Ramzan Kadyrov: Early life

 Kadyrov was born in Tsentaroy, in the Checheno-Ingush ASSR, in the Russian SFSR, part of the Soviet Union.
 He was the second son in Akhmad and Aimani Kadyrov's family and their youngest child.
 He had an elder brother named Zelimkhan (1974–31 May 2004), and he has two elder sisters, Zargan (born 1971) and Zulay (born 1972).

+The Q'adarġeran neqe, correspondent to the Kadyrov family in Chechen kinship, belongs to the Benoy teip.
+Although the Benoy were among the wealthiest of the Chechen teips, their prolonged resistance to annexation by the Russian Empire was met with forced resettlement during the last years of the Caucasian War.

 Kadyrov strove to gain the respect of his father, Akhmad Kadyrov, who was an imam.
 He claims that he always emulated his father.
+In the early 1990s, as the Soviet Union dissolved, the Chechens launched a bid for independence.
 Akhmad had supported the call for jihad against Russians during the First Chechen War but switched sides and declared allegiance to Russia in the Second Chechen War.
-In the early 1990s, as the Soviet Union dissolved, the Chechens launched a bid for independence.

-During the First Chechen War, together with his father, he fought against Russian armed forces.
+During the First Chechen War, together with his father, Ramzan Kadyrov fought against Russian armed forces.
 After the war, Ramzan was the personal driver and bodyguard of his father Akhmad, who became the separatist mufti of Chechnya.

-The Kadyrovite militia was formed during the First Chechen War when Akhmad Kadyrov declared jihad against Russia.

-The Kadyrov family defected to the Russian side at the beginning of the Second Chechen War in 1999.
+The Kadyrovite militia was formed during the First Chechen War, when Akhmad Kadyrov declared jihad against Russia.
+The family defected to the Russian side at the beginning of the Second Chechen War in 1999.
 Since then, Kadyrov led his militia with support from Russia's Federal Security Service (FSB), including the provision of service ID cards, becoming the head of the Chechen Presidential Security Service.
 The militia later became known as the Kadyrovites.

+Nickname

+In Chechen society, Kadyrov is widely known under the nickname "Lyulya".
+There are claims that this is Kadyrov's childhood nickname.